 (b) The computation of a partner's tax liability must be determined by multiplying the income allocated to that partner by the highest rate used to determine the tax liability for individuals under section 290.06, subdivision 2c.
 Nonbusiness deductions, standard deductions, or personal exemptions are not allowed.
 The computation of a partner's net investment income tax liability must be computed under section 290.033.

 (c) The partnership must submit a request to use this composite return filing method for nonresident partners.
 The requesting partnership must file a composite return in the form prescribed by the commissioner of revenue.
 The filing of a composite return is considered a request to use the composite return filing method.

-(d) The electing partner must not have any Minnesota source income other than the income from the partnership and other electing partnerships.
+(d) The electing partner must not have any Minnesota source income other than the income from the partnership, other electing partnerships, and other qualifying entities electing to file and pay the pass-through entity tax under subdivision 7a.
 If it is determined that the electing partner has other Minnesota source income, the inclusion of the income and tax liability for that partner under this provision will not constitute a return to satisfy the requirements of subdivision 1.
 The tax paid for the individual as part of the composite return is allowed as a payment of the tax by the individual on the date on which the composite return payment was made.
 If the electing nonresident partner has no other Minnesota source income, filing of the composite return is a return for purposes of subdivision 1.